-Insider Briefing No. 4, SoulCycle Launches Concerts & Sweetgreen Does Delivery
+Insider Briefing: SoulCycle Launches Concerts & Sweetgreen Does Delivery

 Insider Briefings are designed for entrepreneurs, executives, and investors interested in boutique fitness, natural foods, fitness tech, and emerging wellness trends.

 Here’s what you need to know today.

 With 88 studios in 15 markets across the US and Canada, a cult-like following, and backing from Equinox Holdings, SoulCycle is sitting pretty in the fitness landscape.
 But, from Wall Street’s perspective, they still have a little soul searching to do in order to reach escape velocity.

 After filing and then pumping the breaks on an IPO, SoulCycle set out to beef up their business.
 Initially, that meant expanding into new markets while maintaining the brand’s culture.
 Then, there was the introduction of SoulAnnex, the off-the-bike workout option with a focus on cardio, yoga, and HIIT.
 Earlier this year, the company announced the creation of a media division focused on music, video, and events to broaden the brand’s reach beyond the studio.
 And just this week, SoulCycle shared plans for in-class concerts and original audio — in the form of motivational speeches from instructors.

 This news aligns with the broader shift in the fitness space: money is flowing from classes to content.
 Exercise is becoming commoditized by streaming, on-demand, and at-home options, putting brick-and-mortar studios on notice.
 For SoulCycle, the path to a truly scalable business—the kind rewarded by Wall Street—will be a combination of in-person classes and digital content.
 At a minimum, it’s their best hope for keeping pace with competitors like ClassPass, Peloton, and Aaptiv.